puckvg/learning/hw5.md

 ### grep
 - searches given file for lines containing a match to given strings
+- or antipatterns
+- can also grep in folder

 1. search any line containing word in filename
 - `grep 'word' filename`